tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 |----------------|---------------------|-----------------|
 |`signature`|`sig`|The string-to-sign is a unique string constructed from the fields that must be verified in order to authenticate the request.
 The signature is an HMAC computed over the string-to-sign and key using the SHA256 algorithm, and then encoded using Base64 encoding.|

-To construct the signature string of a shared access signature, first create the string-to-sign from the fields comprising the request, then encode the string as UTF-8 and compute the signature using the HMAC-SHA256 algorithm.
+To construct the signature string of a user delegation SAS, first create the string-to-sign from the fields comprising the request, then encode the string as UTF-8 and compute the signature using the HMAC-SHA256 algorithm.
 Note that fields included in the string-to-sign must be URL-decoded.
 Use the following format for the string-to-sign:

 ```
 StringToSign = signedpermissions + "\n" +